ananyadevraj/travel/README.md

 # AI Travel Planner: Business Proposal

 ## Overview
 This project is a blueprint for an AI-powered travel planning startup that helps users create customized itineraries tailored to their preferences.
-The platform enables travelers to curate vision boards of their dream destinations, receive AI-generated recommendations, and personalize their trips with their own images and notes.
+The platform enables travelers to curate vision boards of their dream destinations in Asia, receive AI-generated recommendations & itineraties, and personalize their trips with their own images and notes.

 ## Features
 - AI-Powered Itinerary Customization – Get personalized travel plans based on preferences.